-Once your breasts are feeling softer and more comfortable, start to offer both breasts at each feed again.
-Continue to let your baby 'finish' the first side before offering the second.
+Once your supply has settled down and your breasts feel softer, offer both breasts at each feed again, but continue to let your baby finish the first side before offering the second.

+Watch out for...

+Blocked Ducts

-- What to look out for: - A blocked duct can cause a tender, reddish area on your breast.
+A blocked duct can cause a tender, reddish area on your breast.
 You may feel a small lumpy area under your skin but otherwise, you feel well.

-To treat a blocked duct, apply warmth, and VERY gently massage the lump in a circle and towards your nipple.
+To treat a blocked duct, apply warmth, and gently massage the lump in a circle and then towards your nipple.
 You can do this while feeding, expressing or in the shower or bath.

-Try positioning your baby so that his/her chin points towards the lump as this may help to clear the blockage.
-If the blockage does not clear within 24 hours, seek advice from one of the contact numbers below. - Mastitis is a breast inflammation or infection.
+You can try positioning your baby so that his/her chin points towards the lump as this may help to clear the blockage.
+If the blockage does not clear within 24 hours, seek advice from one of the contact numbers below.

+Mastitis

+Mastitis is a breast inflammation or infection.
 Your breast might be red, swollen and painful.
 You may develop a fever and feel unwell.

 It is more common when the breasts are over-full, if feeds are missed, or if a blocked duct goes untreated.
-Mothers who are run-down or very tired are more prone to mastitis. - To prevent mastitis, make sure your baby is well positioned and attached, feed regularly according to your baby's needs and try not to let your breasts become over-full.
-Try to rest, eat well and look after yourself.
-If you think you have mastitis, seek advice from one of the contact numbers below. - If you feel unwell you should see your GP or go to the Emergency Department as soon as possible.
-You may need treatment with antibiotics, but you can keep breastfeeding.
+Mothers who are run-down or very tired are more prone to mastitis.

+To prevent mastitis, make sure your baby is well positioned and attached, feed regularly according to

-Useful contacts
+Useful contacts:

-The Australian Breastfeeding Association (ABA) 24-hour helpline
+The Australian Breastfeeding Association (ABA) 24 hour helpline